gmlang/score-loan-applicants-book/manuscript/00-intro.md

 |                    |**0 good customer**                                                          |
 |--------------------|-----------------------------------------------------------------------------|

-A bad customer is someone who has missed three or more payments during the first year of the loan.
-Identifying bad customers is very important for the bank because the loss from each bad customer is on average five times larger than the profit from a good customer.
-So even if the number of bad customers in the dataset is relatively small they have a large impact on profits.

 Your objective is to conduct a thorough analysis of the data and recommend a model to identify customers with a high risk of being '**bad**'.
 Here's a list of questions that may help guide your analysis:
 * Which variables appear to be highly predictive of **bad** customers?* Can a model be used to justify the decision to accept an applicant or not?
 If so does the model agree with common sense? (e.g. do the contributions of the variables in the model make sense; are the rules that arise from the model intuitive)?* How do you propose to handle the specificity sensitivity trade-off?
 In particular,